intel/cri-resource-manager/cmd/memtierd/README.md

-# memtierd - daemon for moving memory between NUMA nodes
+# memtierd - daemon for managing memory in userspace

 Memtierd is a userspace daemon that manages memory of chosen processes.
-Memtierd supports reclaiming memory and moving memory between NUMA nodes.
+Memtierd can swap memory in and out, and move memory between NUMA nodes.
 Moving enables both promotion and demotion of pages, that is, moving actively used pages to low-latency memory, and idle pages away from low-latency memory to free it for better use.

-Memtierd includes alternative memory trackers and policies.
-A tracker counts accesses of memory pages, while a policy classifies the pages based on observed accesses: is a page active, idle, or somewhere between.
+Memtierd includes multiple memory trackers and policies.
+A tracker counts accesses in memory regions, while a policy classifies the pages based on observed accesses: is a page active, idle, or somewhere between.